Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Methods

 This stage processes an input pair of scans, one optimised for atrial anatomy (CE-MRA), one optimised for tissue characterisation (LGE-CMR), and outputs a labelled mesh.
 A segmentation is produced from the input CE-MRA scan.
 The segmentation is then registered to the LGE-CMR space, to interrogate the fibrosis score of the left atrium.
 Labelling of the segmentation is achieved by identifying the pulmonary veins (PVs) and left atrial appendage (LAA).
 From the labelled segmentation, a corresponding labelled surface mesh is produced.
 Two modes of operation are available to the user in this stage of the pipeline: \emph{semi-automatic} and \emph{manual}, described below.

-\paragraph{Semi-automatic Pipeline.} A multilabel segmentation of the atrium bloodpool is created using a convolutional neural network (CNN) of the left atrium, trained on 207 cases achieving a dice score of 0.91 $\pm$ 0.2, \cite{Razeghi2020-cnn}.
+\paragraph{Semi-automatic Pipeline.} A multilabel segmentation of the atrium bloodpool is created using a convolutional neural network (CNN) of the left atrium~\citet{Razeghi2020-cnn}.
 The multilabel segmentation produces three distinct labels: the left atrial (LA) body, pulmonary veins (PV) and left atrial appendage (LAA), and mitral valve (MV).
-Speckle noise is removed by keeping only the largest connected object.
 Naive labels are assigned to each of the pulmonary veins and left atrial appendage to differentiate them.
 Labels at this stage are assigned from the largest object to the smallest, thus these must later be identified by the user.
 The surface mesh is generated and the naive labels projected onto it.

 \paragraph{Manual Pipeline.} The user segments the bloodpool of the CE-MRA manually in one of two ways: using the single-label option of the CNN referenced before, or using CemrgApp's fully manual segmentation module.
 The single-label option of the CNN ignores the PV/LAA and MV labels created.
 To standardise how the pulmonary veins and appendage are labelled, the user then identifies the pulmonary veins/appendage by setting control points at the distal end of each vein/appendage.
 Each point set selection prompts the user to identify the atrial structure they clicked: left atrial body (LA), left atrial appendage (LAA), and pulmonary veins left/right superior/inferior (LSPV, LIPV, RSPV, RIPV).
 A line is drawn from each point to the centre of mass of the atrium, where the radius of each PV or LAA is calculated and the inflection point of the radius is used to identify the transition of each atrial structure to the atrial body.
 The location is identified by a disk, which the user can move if necessary.
 Once accepted, the veins/appendage are labelled according to the user's selections using default label values.